How Do I Fight an IRS Audit?

 During the Audit

-- Copies of the documents requested in the letter
+• Copies of all documents requested in the letter

-- Copies of returns for two years previous to the return in question
+• Copies of returns for the two prior years

-- Copies of any documentation supplied to your tax preparer
+• Copies of documentation provided to your tax preparer

-- Copies of any documents showing the results of prior audits
+• Copies of results from any prior audits

 Potential Outcomes